mccutchen/go-httpbin/README.md

 ```
 $ go-httpbin -help
-Usage of ./dist/go-httpbin:
+Usage of go-httpbin:
+  -max-body-size int
+        Maximum size of request or response, in bytes (default 1048576)
   -max-duration duration
         Maximum duration a response may take (default 10s)
-  -max-memory int
-        Maximum size of request or response, in bytes (default 1048576)
   -port int
         Port to listen on (default 8080)
 ```